How to build a shed base

 Finish off deciding on location by gathering whether you intend to fit an electricity or water supply.
 Remember to cater for the distance to mains electricity and water supply.

-But if you do wish to construct your own shed base, then follow the guide below using the suitable material of your choice.
+However, for the DIY enthusiast, if you do wish to construct your own shed base, then follow the guide below using the suitable material of your choice.

 Before starting, we strongly advise that you build your base slightly larger than the dimensions of your garden shed, adding approx 30 – 40mm to each of the sides.